dusadrian/academic/content/post/2018-02-12-first-post.md

 +++
-title = "Creating this personal website using R"
+title = "Creating this personal blogsite using R"

 date = 2018-02-12
 lastmod = 2018-02-15